lsst-sqre/sqr-009/index.rst

     code_changes_counts, 7, Number of packages that changed w.r.t the previous ``run_id``.
 It is present in the `jenkins` environment only.

+See also `this notebook <https://github.com/lsst-sqre/squash-api/blob/master/examples/influxdb_data_model.ipynb>`_ that demonstrates how this data model is built.

 Time-series visualization with Chronograf
 -----------------------------------------

-The SQuaSH data model is presented to the users through the UI which is based on `Chronograf <https://www.influxdata.com/time-series-platform/chronograf/>`_.
+The SQuaSH data model is presented to the users through the  `Chronograf UI <https://docs.influxdata.com/chronograf/v1.8/>`_.
 From the Chronograf UI, the user can query the metric values, the associated metadata, aggregate results and present them in interactive dashboards.

 .. figure:: _static/datamodel.png